marcgg/marcgg.github.com/_posts/2016-07-04-monitoring-bugs.md

 ### Tracking Metrics

 Sometimes a bug won't simply cause a page to break, raising an easily catchable 500.
-Instead, they will drive away traffic over time, inconvenience users, lower conversion or corrupt data.
+Instead, they will drive away traffic over time, lower conversion, corrupt data or generally be an inconvenience to users.

 These bugs are way harder to detect.